ibm-cloud-docs/virtual-servers/vsi_dedicated_instances.md

 7. Click the **Cloud Service terms** and **Third-Party Services Agreement** checkboxes.
 8. Confirm or enter your payment information and click the **Submit Order** button.
 You will be redirected to a screen with your provisioning order number.
 You can print the screen because it's also your provisioning order receipt.

     A series of emails are sent to your administrator—acknowledgement of the provisioning order, provisioning order approval and processing, and provisioning complete.
-The provisioning complete email will include a link that will take you directly to your **Device Details** page after logging in to {{site.data.keyword.Bluemix_notm}}.
+The provisioning complete email will include a link that will take you directly to your **Device Details** page after logging in to {{site.data.keyword.cloud_notm}} console.
 Another option would be to log directly in to the {{site.data.keyword.slportal}}.

-## Next Steps
+## Next steps
+{: #next-steps-provisioning-dedicated}

 After your virtual server is provisioned and available to use, you can configure your virtual servers by using the
-{{site.data.keyword.slportal_full}} or {{site.data.keyword.slapi_full}}.
+{{site.data.keyword.cloud_notm}} console or {{site.data.keyword.slapi_short}}.
 For more information, see [Configuring virtual servers](/docs/vsi?topic=virtual-servers-configuring-virtual-servers#configuring-virtual-servers).